 This is Nathan’s version of the Vizlet.
 The main difference is there are three LED lights instead of one.
 But these LEDs aren’t surrounded by reflective details like the Vizlet.
-Because they have 3 LEDs, they are brighter, allowing you to be seen from further away.
+Because it has three LEDs, it is brighter, allowing you to be seen from further away.

-Even better, there are two LED options: completely on or strobe.
-Strobe makes the two coin batteries last about twice as long, but don’t provide the same level of visibility.
+Even better, there are two LED options: completely on, or strobe.
+Strobe makes the two coin batteries last about twice as long, but doesn’t provide the same level of visibility.